mumumumushu/shotengai/README.md

 ```shell
     $ rails g shotengai:controllers merchant -n my_merchant --product MyProduct --order MyOrder
 ```
-This will create serveral controller classes inherited from merchant product and order class
+This will create serveral controller classes inherited from merchant product and order class,
+    and add routes to your config/routes.rb.

     For example:
         app/controllers/store/product_controller.rb like this: